DerryRedjeki/derryredjeki.github.io/index.md

 Thank you

 ## About this website
-This personal website is based on my progress experience, and this website content can be changed anytime depending on my experience & my mood as well.
+This personal website is based on my experience, and this website content can be changed anytime depending on my experience & mood as well.

 ## How to contact me

-Currently, right now, you can only reach me by emailing me at `hello@derry.id` if you have any questions or other inquiries.
+Currently, you can only reach me by emailing me at `hello@derry.id` if you have any questions or other inquiries.

 Thank you.